dastansam/dastansam.github.io/index.md

 ***Lending Protocol***

 - Implementing, writing and testing smart contracts in [**Ink!**](https://paritytech.github.io/ink/) smart contract language
-- Responsible for implementing Math library
+- Led development of math library - essential for calculations
 - Reduced gas usage by 50% making a critical fix in the implementation of wrapper types
 - Designed and implemented developer documentation
 - Designed several CI/CD pipelines for testing and building projects/libraries